JamieBrusa/NARW-spatiotemporal-persistence/README.md

 ##### Please contact the first author for questions about the code or data: Jamie Brusa (jlbwcc@gmail.com)

-DOI: Note, this work is in the preparation phase an not yet submitted for publication
+DOI: Note, this work is in the preparation phase an not yet submitted for publication (and this repo is currently set to private)
 _______________________________________________________________________________________

 ## Abstract